hamidurrk/CV-Website/readme.md

 Your CV will be marked based on information completeness and appearance.
 So, try to make it as much attractive as you can.

-Please submit your CV using Google Classroom.

-#B0E4CE